enkidevs/curriculum/JavaScript/Npm/deprecated-peer-dependencies.md

  |- PackageA
     |- PackageB
 ```
 Straight forward, but not quite what you might had been looking for.
-You could had `require('PackageA')`, but not `require('PackageB')`, even though both were installed.
+You could `require('PackageA')`, but not `require('PackageB')`, even though both were installed.
 The additional *package.json* **peerDependencies** property was introduced to solve this.

 If *PackageA* had the following *package.json* file, which would tell npm to bundle PackageA and PackageB installations (much like node has to be installed for npm to work):
 ```javascript